shakahl/go-schemaless/README.md

 This is an open-source, MIT-licensed implementation of Uber's Schemaless (immutable BigTable-style sharded MySQL/Postgres).
 Consider this as a potential building block for your own sharded data storage APIs and infrastructure.
+The github issues list describes what has been intentionally left unimplemented and what differences there are between this implementation and Uber's (based on the materials linked at the end.)

 All code is in Go.